Social Justice and Public Interest

 Become a Champion for Systemic Change and Help Individuals in Need

 Miami Law’s wide-ranging, interdisciplinary curriculum allows you to carve your niche within the broader field of social justice and public interest law.
-Our 18 clinics and practicums will help you gain the necessary experience to make your passion for helping others a reality.
+Our 9 clinics and 65+ experiential courses will help you gain the necessary experience to make your passion for helping others a reality.
 The law school’s HOPE Public Interest Resource Center is the starting point for students committed to advocacy and service.
 Our dedicated attorney advisors provide individualized guidance to help students identify public interest programs, clinics, projects, courses, and opportunities at the law school and beyond.
 Whether your ultimate goal is a career in the public sector, or integrating pro bono work as a component of private practice, Miami Law helps you acquire the knowledge and skills essential for making an impact and representing our diverse and vibrant South Florida community.
 Through various initiatives locally, nationally, and internationally, Miami Law students are leading the way in promoting access to justice.

 Read more news on social justice and public interest at Miami Law